-She has published on material from the early Christian period to the Gothic, from across Europe–Italy to England to the Byzantine East.
+She has published on material from the early Christian period to the Gothic, from across Europe to the Eastern Mediterranean.
 Her work has appeared in Art History, Art Bulletin, Gesta, Speculum, and many other journals and collections.
-Her books include a study on the Hannover manuscript of the lives of saints Kilian and Margaret published by Graz, and Portrayed on the Heart: Narrative Effect in Pictorial Lives of the Saints from the Tenth through the Thirteenth Century, University of California Press, 2001.
+Her books include Portrayed on the Heart: Narrative Effect in Pictorial Lives of the Saints from the Tenth through the Thirteenth Century, University of California Press, 2001, Strange Beauty: Origins and Issues in the Making of Medieval Reliquaries 400-circa 1204, Penn State University Press, 2012, The Reliquary Effect: Enshrining the Sacred Object, Reaktion Press, London, 2017 and “The Thing of Mine I have Loved the Best:” Significant Jewels, (Exhibition catalog, Les Enluminures, New York), 2018.
+With Holger Klein she edited Saints and Sacred Matter: The Cult of Relics in Byzantium and Beyond, Dumbarton Oaks, Harvard Univ Press, 2015.
 She has served on the boards of the ICMA, CASVA, and CAA online reviews, where she has also been an editor.

-Hahn earned her PhD from the Johns Hopkins University and her MA from the University of Chicago.
-She has previously held teaching positions at Florida State University where she was Gulnar K. Bosch professor of Art History, the University of Chicago, the University of Delaware and the University of Michigan.
-Currently, Hahn’s projects include a book-length essay on reliquaries from early Christianity to the Sack of 1204 to be published in 2012 by Penn State University Press.
-That study began with her work on arm reliquaries (“The Voices of the Saints, What Do Speaking Reliquaries Say?”
-Gesta, 36, 1997.) and has grown into an examination of the art historical issues surrounding relics and reliquaries.
-The work has been supported by residences at the Institute for Advanced Study and the Camargo Foundation in Cassis, France.
-In line with these interests, she recently participated in the planning of the major exhibition “Treasures of Heaven: Saints, Relics and Devotion in the Middle Ages” that had venues in Cleveland, Baltimore, and London.
-She wrote an essay for the catalog.
+She is best known for her work on reliquaries which began with the article: “The Voices of the Saints, What Do Speaking Reliquaries Say?”
+Gesta, 36, 1997, and has grown into an examination of the societal, historical, and art historical issues surrounding relics and reliquaries.
+The work has been supported by residences at the Institute for Advanced Study, the Camargo Foundation in Cassis, France, and CASVA.
+In line with these interests, she participated in the planning of the major exhibition “Treasures of Heaven: Saints, Relics and Devotion in the Middle Ages” that had venues in Cleveland, Baltimore, and London, contributing an essay for the catalog.
 During the run of the show, Hunter staged its own show in which medieval reliquaries were put in dialogue with contemporary art: Objects of Devotion and Desire: Medieval Relic to Contemporary Art.
 The show was curated by Hahn and a group of M.A., Ph.D., and MFA. students.